JeffAMcGee/www/content/mvc-frameworks.md

 * [Angular](http://angularjs.org/) - The new framework created by some people at Google.
 When I first looked into Angular, it looked like it wouldn't work with node.
-After using Angular on [another project](http://52weeks.jeffamcgee.com/), it looks like you can use plain old Javascript objects as models in Angualar.
+After using Angular on [another project](http://52weeks.jeffamcgee.com/), it looks like you can use plain old Javascript objects as models in Angular.
-Someday I'd like to redo the demo in Angualar for comparison purposes.
+Someday I'd like to redo the demo in Angular for comparison purposes.

 * [Knockout](http://knockoutjs.com/) - I used the knockout library for this project.
 There is a npm package that lets you use knockout inside a node app.